 - Do not tie animals to the trees

 - Do not pour grease on the asphalt.
 Leftover grease to be poured inside the fire ring

 - Kayaks from 9:00am – 4:00pm.
 Last time slot is 3:00 pm.
 Let us know at least 2 hours ahead, sign the waiver form.
 Not available from November 1st til April 1st.

 - We are pet friendly but strongly adhere to no aggressive breeds.
 If your dog shows any aggression you will be asked to keep it in the RV.
 If there are two instances of aggression you will be asked to leave, forfeiting your deposit in full.

 Our policies are intended to create a pleasant experience for all campers.
 We ask that you NOT:

-- Ride ATVs in the campground
+- Ride ATVs & Dirt Bikes in the Campground

 - Use tents